LAB: GPIO Digital InOut(eval board)

 Create a new project under the directory

-The project name is “LAB_GPIO_DIO_LED”.
+The project name is “LAB_GPIO_DIO_LED_Photosensor”.

-Name the source file as “LAB_GPIO_DIO_LED.c”
+Name the source file as “LAB_GPIO_DIO_LED_Photosensor.c”

 Use the example code provided here.

-2. Include your library ecGPIO2.h, ecGPIO2.c in \repos\EC\lib\
+2. If you have not done, include your library ecGPIO2.h, ecGPIO2.c in \repos\EC\include\

 .